Please read the genre-specific guidelines before submitting to Lunch Ticket.

 Visual Art Submission Guidelines:

-- Please submit once per submission period.
+- Please submit to only one genre once per submission reading period.

 - If your visual art has been published in Lunch Ticket, please wait six months before submitting again.